LoyolaChicagoBooks/introcs-csharp/rst/overload-op.rst

 .. index:: precedence; with operator overloading operator overloading; precedence unchanged

-**Precedence**:  Note that the overloaded method definitions for operators include nothing about :ref:`precedence`.
-That is because the precedence of each operator is always the same as defined with built-in types.
-Unary ``-`` has higher precedence that ``*`` ....
+**Precedence**:  Note that the operator overloading method definitions include nothing about :ref:`precedence`.
+That is because the precedence of operators is fixed across the whole language.
+Unary ``-`` has higher precedence than ``*`` ... no matter what the types involved.

-The example testing class also uses the casting of next section:
+An example testing class also uses the new casting syntax of next section:

 .. index:: operator; casts in user class casts in user-defined classes